-(i) PHL Sale and Purchase Agreement
+PHL Sale and Purchase Agreement

-On 10th September, 2009, Regal REIT, acting through the Trustee, entered into a sale and purchase agreement (the "PHL S&P Agreement") with Paliburg Development BVI Holdings Limited (the "PHL Vendor"), a member of the PHL Connected Persons Group, PHL and the REIT Manager, pursuant to which the Trustee conditionally agreed to acquire, inter alia, 75% of the total issued share capital of Twentyfold Investments Limited, which directly holds the Regal iClub Building - Property Company that owns major portions of the Regal iClub Building, for a total consideration of approximately HK\$198.0 million.
+On 10th September, 2009, Regal REIT, acting through the Trustee, entered into a sale and purchase agreement (the "PHL S&P Agreement") with Paliburg Development BVI Holdings Limited (the "PHL Vendor"), a member of the PHL Connected Persons Group, PHL and the REIT Manager, pursuant to which the Trustee conditionally agreed to acquire, inter alia, 75% of the total issued share capital of Twentyfold Investments Limited, which directly held the Regal iClub Hotel - Property Company that owns major portions of Regal iClub Hotel located at No.211 Johnston Road, Wanchai, Hong Kong, for a total consideration of approximately HK\$198.0 million.
 The above acquisition was completed on 20th October, 2009.
-The PHL S&P Agreement contained an undertaking by the PHL Vendor to complete an asset enhancement programme in relation to the conversion of part of the Regal iClub Building into (a) 50 hotel guestrooms for the establishment of "Regal iClub Hotel" and (b) a restaurant (the "PHL AEP").
-The PHL AEP was completed in December 2009 and the requisite undertaking provided by the PHL Vendor under the PHL S&P Agreement formally released in June 2010.

-Pursuant to the terms of the PHL S&P Agreement, the Trustee as the purchaser was granted a call option, which it may exercise at its sole and absolute discretion and at the direction of the REIT Manager, to acquire the remaining 25% of the issued share capital of Twentyfold Investments Limited based on certain pre-agreed terms at any time during the period commencing from 1st November, 2010 and expiring on 28th February, 2011 (both dates inclusive).
+Pursuant to the terms of the PHL S&P Agreement, the Trustee as the purchaser was granted a call option, which it could exercise at its sole and absolute discretion and at the direction of the REIT Manager, to acquire the remaining 25% of the total issued share capital of Twentyfold Investments Limited based on certain pre-agreed terms at any time during the period commencing from 1st November, 2010 and expiring on 28th February, 2011 (both dates inclusive).
 On 10th December, 2010, the Trustee exercised the call option by serving the call notice at an initial consideration of approximately HK\$90.1 million to the PHL Vendor.
-The acquisition of the remaining 25% the issued share capital of Twentyfold Investments Limited pursuant to the exercise of the call option took place on 31st December, 2010.
-On 1st March, 2011, the Call Consideration Statement was finalized, based on an audit of the consolidated accounts of Twentyfold Investments Limited.
-The final call consideration was agreed and determined at HK\$90.5 million.
+The acquisition of the remaining 25% of the total issued share capital of Twentyfold Investments Limited pursuant to the exercise of the call option took place on 31st December, 2010.
+On 1st March, 2011, the Call Consideration Statement (as defined in the PHL S&P Agreement) was finalized, based on an audit of the consolidated accounts of Twentyfold Investments Limited.
+The final call consideration was agreed and determined to be HK\$90.5 million.
 References can be made to the related announcements dated 10th December, 2010, 31st December, 2010 and 1st March, 2011 published by the REIT Manager for further details of this transaction.